Borden County, Texas: Education

 The county is served mostly by Borden County Independent School District, with remaining portions in the Sands Consolidated Independent School District.

 The Texas Legislature designated the county as being in the Western Texas College District.

+Higher education

+Texas A&M University operates the Borden County AgriLife.
+Through AgriLife, Texas A&M provides countywide agricultural, life sciences, and natural resources education.

 Media

 The weekly newspaper, the Borden Star, covers events for the school and county.